AMC-IITBHU/Autonomous_drone_technex/README.md

 - Also drone have 4 distance sensors (for collision avoidance with buildings), 3 in horizontal direction pointing towards drone front side and 1 vertical pointing toward ground.
 ![dji2](amc/dji2.png)
 - We have provided basic code with some function and a basic but not perfect control system from drone .
 Teams could either use these or use their own code.
 (The provided code is basically for your understanding about how to code in controller).
-- To know about the sensors used in drones refer to this [link](https://github.com/cyberbotics/webots/tree/released/docs/reference)
+- To know about the sensors used in drones refer this [link](https://github.com/cyberbotics/webots/tree/released/docs/reference)
+- To know about the specification of drone refer this [link](https://www.cyberbotics.com/doc/guide/mavic-2-pro?version=develop#mavic2pro-field-summary)

 ## Submission instruction
 - Teams have to submit youtube link of their simulation along with complete screen using some screen recorder tools.
 NOTE:- don't use inbuild recorder of Webots.